 We love being able to pick a crisp cucumber to chop for salads or toss with a ripe Tomato, but our favorite summer lunch is simply a cucumber sandwich.
 Compact 'Salad Bush' is easy to grow anywhere, with vines up to 24″ long.
 It's especially suited for containers and begins bearing fruit early.
 The 6–8″, dark green fruits mature about 57 days from transplant.
 Grow in a warm, sunny place with plenty of compost or other organic matter worked into the soil.
 An All-America Selections® Winner.
+For information on growing and care, click Growing Guide.

 HOW PLANTS ARE SHIPPED